Tree Trimming and Pruning Service Milwaukee Area Trusts

 Waukesha Tree Service Delivers Exceptional Tree Care

-Our Wisconsin tree service professionals offer expert, affordably priced tree pruning and tree maintenance services.
-We not only keep trees healthy, we spare you the often hazardous work that can cause injury if not done properly and with the proper equipment.
+Our Wisconsin tree service professionals offer expert, affordably priced tree pruning and tree trimming maintenance services.
+We know when and how to best prune each type of tree.
+We not only keep trees healthy, we spare you the often hazardous work that can cause injury if not done properly and with specialized equipment.

 Common Reasons to Prune a Tree

 - Remove damaged or diseased branches

 - Give the tree or bush a shape

 - Remove lower branches that are getting in the way

 - Reduce the height of the tree

 - Thin the crown of the tree for better air circulation and more vigorous growth

 Looking for a tree topping service?
 Read why tree topping is a bad idea.